buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcPointOnCurve.md

 # IfcPointOnCurve

-The _IfcPointOnCurve_ is a point defined by a parameter value of its defining curve.
+The _IfcPointOnCurve_ is a point defined by a parameter value of its defining curve.<!-- end of definition -->

 { .extDef}
 > NOTE Definition according to ISO/CD 10303-42:1992
 > A point on curve is a point which lies on a curve.
 The point is determined by evaluating the curve at a specific parameter value.
 The coordinate space dimensionality of the point is that of the basis curve.

 > NOTE Entity adapted from **point_on_curve** in ISO 10303-42.

 > HISTORY New entity in IFC2x2.

 **Informal Propositions**